Quintor/headless-wordpress-workshop/README.md

 ### 2. Displayings Posts

 Now that we have a list of posts on our main page, we want to be able to navigate to a page with further details.
-Create a `page.tsx`.
+Create a `Post.tsx` in de _pages_ folder.
 Paste the following code in this file:

 ```ts
 import { NextContext } from "next";